PnS2018/pns2018.github.com/session_02.md

 Welcome to the second session of Deep Learning in Raspberry Pi.

-In this section, we are gonna introduce some core concepts in Machine Learning (ML).
+In this section, we are going to introduce some core concepts in Machine Learning (ML).
 We will dive into two historically very influential learning models: Linear Regression and Logistic Regression.
-We will also explain Stochastic Gradient Descent (SGD) and its variants.
+We will also discuss Stochastic Gradient Descent (SGD) and its variants.

 ## What is a "Learning Algorithm"?

-A popular definition of learning algorithm is introduced by Tom M. Mitchell in his classical book _Machine Learning_ in 1997:
+A broadly adopted definition of _learning algorithm_ is given by Tom M. Mitchell in his classical book _Machine Learning_ in 1997:

 ---

-"A computer program is said to learn from
+"A computer program is said to __learn__ from

 +   experience $$E$$ with respect to
 +   some class of tasks $$T$$ and